 Q: A charter school sends a special education student to the county ESC.
 When the charter school called the district, they indicated that it was okay.
 How should this student be counted?

 A: The public school district that the child would attend if not attending a charter school counts the student as sent to the county ESC.

 #2 Charter Schools

-A: If the child does not attend the private school for the disabled on the October count date, the student is reported on the ‘Charter Program’ on-roll screen under the public school the student would have attended if not attending the charter school.
-If the child does attend the private school for the disabled on the October count date, the district should report the student on the 'Private Schools for the Disabled’ screen.
+A: If the child does not attend the private school for students with disabilities on the October count date, the student is reported in the Charter School Enrollment System and therefore will be preloaded into the ASSA on the Charter School column.
+If the child does attend the private school for students with disabilities on the October count date, the district must count the student as sent on the 'Private Schools for Students with Disabilities" screen (Sent > Misc).

 Q: The district has a student who attends a Choice Agriculture Program at a regional district.
 We received an edit on our ASSA report because we reported a sent student to the regional and they reported the student as Choice.
 What is the proper way to report this student?

 A: A student who is sent to a choice district is only reported by the choice district (the regional district in this case).
 The district sending the student to the choice district does not report the student on the ASSA.

 Choice students are considered residents of the district they attend.

 #4 Choice Student Sent to a Private School for the Disabled